klyxmaster/guidereaderlite/README.md

   Some portions are based on older community guides that are no longer available.
   As these are heavily modified and still evolving, no formal license is applied yet.

 ---

 ## TODO:
 - **Classes** Currently these are not done, but I do have them in place, I route and test my guide with a priest.
 But once I am happy with all the new updates I will go back and clean up the classes.
+- **Arrow GPS** NPC's are done and spot on, objectives are W.I.P.
+Use map for now to locations.
+-**TAGS** Some tags are goofy, as I am experimenting with them, but should work for the most part.
+-**RETAIL VERSION** YES!
+I plan on making a retails version of GRL.
+FREE!
+Will do this one all the bugs are worked out.
+And only will be WOTLK only.